pu2clr/SI4844/README.md

 ## Hardware Requirements and Setup

-This library has been written for the Arduino platform and has been successfully tested on Pro Mini.
+This library has been written for the Arduino platform and has been successfully tested on Pro Mini 3.3V (8MHz).
 I beleave it will work on any other Arduino with I2C support.

 ### Arduino 5V and Si4844

-The SI4844 device  works with  +3.3V only.
-If you are not using a +3.3V version of Arduino, you have to use a kind of converter.
-I have tested it with success the SI4844 with an Arduino working on 5V using the I2C Multiplexer TCA9548A.
-However, during my attempts, just using a regular bidirectional voltage converter was not enough.
-I mean, It has not worked  properly due to I2C communication requirement (I guess).
-So I have used the TCA9548A as a I2C bidirectional converter and a regular voltage converter to the digital pins, RESET and INTERRUPT.
+__The Si4844 is a 3.3V part.
+If you are not using a 3.3V version of Arduino, you have to use a kind of 5V to 3.3V bidirectional converter.
+It is important to say that just power the Si4844 device with 3.3V from Arduino board is not enough.
+You have to be aware that the Arduino that operates with 5V, the digital pins and the I2C bus will send 5V signals to the Si4844 device.
+That configuration can make the system unstable or damage the device__.

+I have tested it with success the SI4844 with a 5V Arduino using the I2C Multiplexer TCA9548A, that also can work as a bidirectional converter.

 See that approach [here](https://github.com/pu2clr/SI4844/tree/master/extras/5V_to_3V3_CONVERTER).